 No dredging of the permanent intake and outfall pipelines for the desalination plant has been carried out.
-Jockey Club is still gathering supplementary information to EPD.
-Construction work of Irrigation Lake 1D and associated pipelines for the desalination plant were still in progress (storage of the product water from the desalination plant for East Course irrigation in future).
+Hong Kong Jockey Club (HKJC) is still gathering supplementary information to EPD.
+Construction work of Irrigation Lake 1D and associated pipelines for the desalination plant were mostly completed (storage of the product water from the desalination plant for East Course irrigation in future).
 As there is no discharge licence for the desalination plant, the plant will not be operated until successful application from EPD.

-Site formation work at the scaring areas was carried out during the reporting month and expected to be completed before March 2007 (dry season).
-According to the latest construction programme prepared by the Contractor, most of the northern portion of East Course will be planted with turf in the dry season of 2007 (February to March).
-For southern portion of the East Course, major construction works were site formation, drainage system and construction of permanent bridges (nos.
-10 at Stream B1 and 15 at Stream C) during the reporting month.
-Central portion will be the last portion planted with turf and mainly in wet season of 2007.
+Site formation work at the scaring areas within the East Course boundary was completed in previous reporting month.
+Some hydroseeding areas were not fully covered with hydroseed and re-hydroseeding was required.
+The shrub planting was commenced in late April 2007 at the hydroseeded slopes.
+According to the latest construction programme prepared by the Contractor, most of the northern portion of East Course will be planted with turf in the dry season of 2007 (February to March 2007).
+For southern portion of the East Course, major construction works were site formation and construction of permanent drainage/irrigation systems.
+Central portion will be the last portion to be planted with turf and mainly in wet season of 2007.
+The actual site progress indicated that only Holes 5 & 8 were planted with turf (except green areas), turf planting at Hole 4 was in progress during the reporting month.
+Other construction areas were mostly exposed (permanent drainage/irrigation system installation) during the reporting month.
+Two applications of fertilizers at Holes 5 were recorded.
+No chemical/pesticide was applied to the all turfing areas at East Course.